clojure/core.memoize/docs/Using.md

 ;;=> 42
 ```

-One advantage of using the `clojure.core.memoize/memo` function over the one provided in Clojure is that the former allows you to evict certain enties as needed, shown next.
+One advantage of using the `clojure.core.memoize/memo` function over the one provided in Clojure is that the former allows you to evict certain entries as needed, shown next.

 ### Evicting cached entries